Preparing to have an enjoyable hike

-If you’re worried about whether you’re fit enough for your first hike or you’re preparing for a particularly difficult one on the horizon there are some easy ways to get your mind and body prepared for the hike ahead.
+There’s not much of a fitness-level barrier for most trails, but if you’re worried about whether you’re fit enough for your first hike or if you’re preparing for a particularly difficult one on the horizon there are some easy ways to get prepared.

 Your endurance level is incredibly important for hiking, especially if it will take a few days or if it involves a lot of intense inclines.
 To be prepared for the trail, working on your strength in terms of endurance (meaning low weight and high reps) is important.